Jaredk3nt/roldnd/World/races.md

 ###### Relations

 Kol tend to act as a neutral party to all, they have never taken part in any war or large scale fight of any kind.
-Most consider this due to others fear of their abilities, and the Kol's nature to not take out the actions of one on any others.
+Most consider this due to others fear of their abilities, and the K

+ol's nature to not take out the actions of one on any others.
 While their relations are generally good with all of the species residing in *The Sphere*, Kol often act with an air of superiority towards non-Adept's.

 ###### Physical Traits